MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/state-message-processing-performance.md

 ## Cause

-The excess files are usually plain text XML files that have a file name extension of .smx or .smw.
+The incoming files are plain text XML files that usually have a file name extension of .smx or .smw.
 These files contain the client ID (known as SMS GUID) and payload.
 Typically, every file contains multiple messages.
 This is because a client will batch the messages before it sends them (the default is 15 minutes).

 StateSys is designed to pick up files in batches, parse XML files, and update the database.
 When it updates the database, it runs some SQL stored procedures and CLR assemblies that are provided by Configuration Manager.
 Therefore, it mainly depends on the SQL Server back-end performance.
 When SQL Server is saturated with other tasks for a long time, this condition can cause status messages to accumulate.

 At the same time, StateSys has little design to prevent it from catching up with a backlog of nearly millions of files:

 - Files are processed in alphabetical order, but not in "first in first out (FIFO)" order.
 Because the management point generates random names for the files, new messages might be processed before old messages.
-StateSys is resistent to this situation.
+StateSys is resilient to this situation.
 - Each message contains a sequence number.
 StateSys maintains a list of missing ranges that are stored in the `SR_MissingRanges` table.
 When a missing range becomes older than two days (default), StateSys issues a resynchronization for the client.
 This causes the client to send a large XML file that goes to the same queue as all other messages.
 If new status messages are always processed two days earlier than old messages, this condition can become a vicious cycle for some clients and cause frequent resynchronization.

 ## Resolution